webhintio/hint/packages/hint/docs/user-guide/concepts/hints.md

 }
 ```

-Additionally, some hints allow further customization.
-The configuration
-in that case it will be similar to the following:
+Some hints enable further customization.
+The configuration with further customization should be similar to the following code snippets.

 ```json
 {